0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 If you've ever used a templating language, and I think perhaps every programmer has, this should feel right at home.

+But in Rust we can do so much more.

 ---

 # The Secret Sauce